MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/export-and-import-search-settings.md

 ## Known issue
 <a name="__toc351540666"> </a>

 When you import search configuration files in tenant admin search settings page, you may encounter an issue that the **Search Config List** could not display properly and error is "File not found".
-This is a known issue and feature team is working on fixing it.

 This issue only blocks UI from displaying the list of search configuration file you imported and would not break the **Import** functionality.
 Your search configuration will be imported properly.